VincentK1991/VincentK1991.github.io/_tutorials/_posts/2020-5-27-Bayesian-regression-tutorial-test-test.md

 ---
-layout: default
+layout: tutorial
 category: tutorial
-title: Bayesian regression tutorial with PyMC3 test
+title: Bayesian regression tutorial with PyMC3 test test
 description: "explore what probabilistic programming can do with Pymc3"
 ---